 - Cindy Emenalo (ISP) will work as a health advocate and educator at Mission Hospital-St. Joseph in Orange, Calif.

-- Madeleine Foley (ISP) will work with asylum seekers at Episcopal Service Corps in Tucson, Ariz.
+- Madeline Foley (ISP) will work with asylum seekers at Episcopal Service Corps in Tucson, Ariz.

 - Diego García (IDS) has been awarded the Dr. Thomas A. Dooley Internship and will spend a year serving at the Sr. Maura Brannick, CSC, Health Center in South Bend.